Career Paths in Psychology to Help You Get Started

 “In my experience as an instructor, some of the most empowering takeaways are not found in the course material but in the valuable experiential knowledge that students bring from their careers into the classroom,” he said.

 If you have a specialization in mind, you might consider a role related to the type of psychology you’re studying.
-Here are some different jobs you might consider depending on your specialization:
+Here are four different jobs you might consider depending on your specialization:

 - Teaching assistant.
 If you hope to eventually become a psychology teacher or professor, a teaching assistantship could be a great experience for your resume.